Animation - Property CSS

 The two buttons below apply the entered value to an element, then display the assigned value for the first one, and the calculated value for the second.
 This allows us to see how the values are stored, especially the times that are converted to seconds regardless of the unit used to define them.

-Browsers compatibility with animation
+Browsers compatibility with animation.

 As shown in the compatibility table below, CSS animations are correctly rendered by all current browsers.